Do credit limit increases hurt your credit score?

 Should you request a credit limit increase?

 There’s no one-size-fits-all answer for who should request a credit limit increase.
-It depends on your specific circumstances and financial goals.
+It depends on your circumstances and financial goals.
 Here are a few examples of situations when you might consider a credit limit increase:

 • You’re planning a big purchase.
 A higher credit limit may help you finance and pay off a large purchase over time.
 But keep in mind that if you carry a balance on your card, you may be charged interest.
 And carrying a balance may also impact your credit.